 - To generate an income from the property today or in the future

 - To make gains in the short term or long term.

-Once you’ve done your initial research and have a goal in mind, talk to a range of experts you trust about the best way to achieve it.
-This could be a Mobile Mortgage Manager, your lawyer, your accountant, a financial adviser and a trusted real estate agent.
+Once you've done your initial research and have a goal in mind, talk to a range of experts you trust about the best way to achieve it.
+This could include a Mobile Mortgage Manager, your lawyer, your accountant, a financial adviser and a trusted real estate agent.